dettogatto/elementor-super-cat/README.md

 Hi there!
 This plugin is meant to hack Elementor Pro and add functionality.
-Install it just as a regular plugin (download ZIP archieve and upload in WP > Plugins > Add New) and you will find new widgets in the Elementor editor, all the way down, in the category Super Cat.
+Install it just as a regular plugin (download ZIP archieve and upload in WP > Plugins > Add New) and you will find new widgets in the Elementor editor, all the way down, in the category Super Cat, and a new Settings page, called Super Cat.

 The widgets and their functionalities: